Place Félix-Fournier

-The Félix Fournier square is a public square in Nantes, France.
+The Place Félix-Fournier is a public square in Nantes, France.

 Location and access

-Located in the Nantes city center, near the Royal Square of Nantes, and in front of the parvis of the Basilica of St. Nicolas, it connects to the following streets: Affre street (to the northeast), Saint-Nicolas Street (to the southeast), Du Couëdic Street (to the southwest), Commandant-Boulay Street (to the southwest), Duvoisin Street (to the northwest), as well as the Passage d'Orléans (to the south).
+Located in the Nantes city center, near the Royal Square of Nantes, and in front of the parvis of the Basilica of St. Nicolas, it connects to the following streets: Rue Affre (to the northeast), Rue Saint-Nicolas (to the southeast), Rue Du Couëdic (to the southwest), Rue du Commandant-Boulay (to the southwest), Rue Duvoisin (to the northwest), as well as the Passage d'Orléans (to the south).

 Origin of the name

-It is named after the bishop of Nantes Félix Fournier (1803-1877), also a legitimist deputy in the Constituent Assembly of 1848, who served as the parish priest of Saint-Nicolas overlooking this square, and whose tomb-monument is displayed in the basilica.
+It is named after the bishop of Nantes Félix Fournier (1803–1877), also a legitimist deputy in the Constituent Assembly of 1848, who served as the parish priest of Saint-Nicolas overlooking this square, and whose tomb-monument is displayed in the basilica.

 History

-Since the Middle Ages and the construction of the Basilica of St. Nicolas, the place was known as “Saint-Nicolas Square,” and at the end of the 19th century, it was renamed “Félix Fournier Place.”
+Since the Middle Ages and the construction of the Basilica of St. Nicolas, the place was known as the "Place Saint-Nicolas", and at the end of the 19th century, it was renamed the "Place Félix Fournier Place".

-Édouard Pied notes that, until the 1830s, the center of the square was occupied by a block of houses bordered to the south by Saint-Nicolas Street (which was then much longer than it is today), as well as by two other steep streets accessed by stairs: the “Petite Échelle Saint-Nicolas” to the west, and the “Grande Échelle Saint-Nicolas” to the east, which led to the former Basilica of St. Nicolas located to the north (oriented east/west, this church presented the southern side of its nave, through which one entered the sanctuary).
-It was only in 1834 that the buildings between these two streets were demolished to clear the space, which later took the name “Saint-Nicolas Square.”
+Édouard Pied notes that, until the 1830s, the center of the square was occupied by a block of houses bordered to the south by the Rue Saint-Nicolas (which was then much longer than it is today), as well as by two other steep streets accessed by stairs: the "Petite Échelle Saint-Nicolas" to the west, and the "Grande Échelle Saint-Nicolas" to the east, which led to the former Basilica of St. Nicolas located to the north (oriented east/west, this church presented the southern side of its nave, through which one entered the sanctuary).
+It was only in 1834 that the buildings between these two streets were demolished to clear the space, which later took the name "Place Saint-Nicolas".
 The construction of the current basilica spanned from 1844 to 1869.

-In 1852, at of the square (at the corner of Saint-Nicolas Street), the Radigois stationery store opened, which, for 167 years, remained one of the most famous and oldest businesses in Nantes.
-Purchased in 1933 by the Péan couple, their grandson was forced to close it in due to the lack of a buyer.
+In 1852, at no. 7 of the square (at the corner of the Rue Saint-Nicolas), the Radigois stationery store opened, which, for 167 years, remained one of the most famous and oldest businesses in Nantes.
+Purchased in 1933 by the Péan couple, their grandson was forced to close it in April 2019 due to the lack of a buyer.
 A restaurant is set to occupy the vacant commercial space.